From Few to More: Scribble-based Medical Image Segmentation via Masked Context Modeling and Continuous Pseudo Labels: Methodology

-To address the limitations of hard pseudo labels, which can lead to inaccurate predictions and misguide the model, we propose a method called Continuous Pseudo Labels (CPL) based on distance priors.
+To address the limitations of hard pseudo labels, which can lead to inaccurate predictions and misguide the model, we propose the CPL component based on distance priors.
 CPL aims to balance rich supervision signals with potentially misleading information by generating continuous pseudo labels.
-CPL starts by splitting the scribble annotation into multiple binary annotations, each representing a specific category.
-For each binary annotation of category $c$, which includes a set of pixels $P^c$, the Euclidean distance from each pixel to the nearest scribble pixel is computed.
-This distance is then converted into a continuous value using an exponential decay function, producing the continuous pseudo label $cpl^c$, defined as:

-where $D(p)$ represents the distance for pixel $p$, and $\mathbb{I}(\cdot)$ denotes the indicator function.
-A visualization of $cpl^c$ is provided in Figure \ref{fig:continue}.
-In our continuous pseudo labels, pixels closer to the scribble annotation have higher values, ranging from 0 to 1.
-We set the lower confidence limit to 0.05, as the prior information provided by scribble pixels becomes increasingly unreliable at greater distances.
-The resultant continuous pseudo labels are then used as supervision signals for $y^\prime$ through the proposed loss function, ${L}_{\text{con}}$, formulated as follows: